Salaries in Santa Clara, CA

 9. Ampere Computing

-Ampere Computing designs processors to power cloud and edge computing workloads.
+Ampere Computing designs processors that power cloud and data center solutions, focusing on energy-efficiency.

 10. Intel Corporation